-Research transparency | Clinical trials | Systematic reviews
+Research transparency | health and social interventions | Clinical trials | Systematic reviews

 I am a member of the Consolidated Standards for Reporting Trials Extension for Social and Psychological Interventions (CONSORT-SPI) executive committee and the American Psychological Association Journal Article Reporting Standards (JARS) task force, which developed reporting guidelines required by American Psychological Association (APA) journals.
 I serve on the Transparency and Openness Promotion (TOP) Guidelines coordinating committee, which is responsible for the dissemination and implementation of standards for research transparency, and the Registered Reports coordinating committee, which works with journals to increase the prospective registration of research.
 I work closely with the Clinical Trials Registration and Results Reporting Taskforce.
-I am also an Associate Editor for the peer review of PCORI's funded research.

 In 2017, I served as a member of the National Institutes of Health (NIH) Science of Behavior Change (SOBC) working group to improve NIH policies and procedures for reporting the methods and results of clinical trials of behavioral interventions.
 I also served as a member of the NIH Office of Behavioral and Social Sciences Research (OBSSR) working group responsible for developing standards for comparator selection in NIH trials of behavioral and social interventions.

 In addition to the benefits they provide, health and social interventions can cause harms, which people sometimes call “adverse events” or “side effects”.
 Information about potential harms is essential for providers and patients to make informed choices about the relative benefits and drawbacks of different interventions.